 ★ Let's Explore Trinidad, California!

 The Axel Lindgren Memorial Trail was closed February 10, 2023 due to storm damage and unsafe conditions at the bottom of the trail.
-The City hoped to repair and re-open the trail by Memorial Day 2023, but that did not happen.
+A steady stream of permitted "temporary closures" has followed.

 Meanwhile, the Tsurai Ancestral Society (TAS) commissioned an engineering study to upgrade the trail and to re-route the lower part along the traditional path to the beach.
 A report was submitted to TAS June 30, 2023.
 I believe TAS carefully reviewed the report before sharing it with the City.
 After receipt of the report, the Mayor had it posted on the City website in a City Council meeting packet.